 - Topical treatments: These type of treatments not only work on ticks but also mosquitoes and fleas.
 They are waterproof and great for pets that spend a lot of time outdoors.

 - Tick Spray: These are great if you only need occasional protection.
-A quick spray before and after a trip outdoors may be all you need.
+A quick mist before and after a trip outdoors may be all you need.

 Follow your veternarians advice for the tick control methods listed above.